sunilshah662/Practice/README.md

 # Practice
 This is my first repository,
-Tis is my first commit.
+This is my first commit.